Best restaurants in Chania: 12 places you’ll love (2025 Guide)

 Where to eat in Chania: Old Town vs beyond

-Most of the best restaurants in Chania are located in the Old Town and around the Venetian harbour, but some of our favourites were just outside the centre near Nea Chora and Agii Apostoli.
+Most of the restaurants we’d recommend are in the Old Town or around Chania harbour, but some of our favourites were actually just outside the centre near Nea Chora, which is where we were based.
+Don’t feel like you have to stay in the touristy areas to eat well.

 Breakfast and lunch spots in Chania